Friday, December 28, 2012

 The End of the World?
 Hope not.
 This world is pretty wonderful.

 Kids?
 What kids?
-Did we bring kids with us?
+Did we bring the kids with us?

-(The underwater photo of the diver and ray was taken by John Lock with his new waterproof Canon camera.
-Cool camera!)
+(The photo of the diver and the ray was taken by John with his cool new waterproof Canon camera!)

 Friday, December 14, 2012

-But as it turns out the big disappointment of the park was the zip-line rides; only one trip per person, and both boys had to be accompanied by one of the park instructors.
+As it turns out, the big disappointment of the park was the zip-line rides; only one trip per person, and both boys had to be accompanied by one of the park instructors.
 The age for riding alone is thirteen and older, as the braking system consists of applying pressure to the metal lines with a wooden block.
 It is too primitive and difficult for younger hands.
-Last year at X-Plor, south of Cancun near Playa del Carmen, the boys were able to do the zip-lines on their own as that park has a better braking system.
-Evan was so keen to ride the zip-lines we convinced the instructors to use first John’s ticket, and then my ticket to give him two additional rides.
-Luckily in Mexico there is usually a creative way to get around most rules.
+Last year at X-Plor, south of Cancun near Playa del Carmen, the boys were able to do the zip lines on their own, as that park has a better braking system.
+Evan was so keen to ride the zip-lines that we convinced the instructors to use John’s ticket and then my ticket to give him two additional rides.
+Luckily, in Mexico, there is usually a creative way to get around most rules.

-Well darn, this sounds like we didn’t enjoy ourselves at all.
-But we did; and I bought the complete photo package to remember the fun.
+This sounds like we didn’t enjoy ourselves at all.
+But we did, and I bought the complete photo package to remember the fun.

 Friday, December 7, 2012